 These scientific laboratory processes are laborious and complex.
 In order for the samples to be analyzed, they must first be prepared for the procedures used.
 In addition, the manufacturers of individual laboratory devices have specific formatting of data sets.
 This brings with it a high number of results and formats.

-For uniform structuring, the data is transferred to Excel tables.
+For uniform structuring, the data are therefore transferred to Excel tables.
 This presentation of the data is all the more important because different research areas need access to the results.

-Therefore, error-free assignment of the specific results is crucial.
-This is associated with a clear structure, as several hundred samples are often examined in parallel.
+Therefore, an error-free assignment of the specific results is crucial.
+This is associated with a clear structuring, as often several hundred samples are examined in parallel.
 These individual procedures and results build on each other and form a coherent laboratory process.

 The requirement: step by step to a fully autonomous laboratory